 Anyway, when there are greens, there are natural sunlight.
 Getting some natural lights in your space will let your space feel bigger and breathable.
 Those fresh lights penetrating in could help you function better as well.

 There is something enticing about the leafy shapes.
 It gives a light, breezy feeling that would make you feel at peace even as you work.
-Go the extra mile, try having a lead-patterned wallpaper on one of your office walls.
+Go the extra mile, try having a leaf-patterned wallpaper on one of your office walls.
 Neither green, not living but still a splash of freshness.

 Unlike your living room, your home office is the place where you can have stronger design choices to make it absolutely yours.